ProfElements/DynaTech/README.md

 - **Weather Controller** - Controls the weather when given a key item (Sunflower > Clear, Lilac > Rain, Creeper Head > Thunder).
 - **Potion Sprinkler** - A ranged potion applier, the potions have durability basically.
 Has a 10 block range.
 - **Barbed Wire** - Pushes mob back in a radius.
 Has a 9 block range, perfect for mob farms.
 - **Material Hive** - An infinite resource generator, requires Bees and a stack of the output items.
 Supported Materials are [here](https://github.com/ProfElements/DynaTech/blob/1b6aee96937da31c7bdb84df284392530149ce63/src/main/java/me/profelements/dynatech/items/electric/MaterialHive.java#L169).
+For the Material Hive, each bee you put in minuses the amount of time it takes to produce the material, so 128 bees is better then 1 bee, please note each type of bee has a different seconds minus amount.
+Check bee section for more info.

 ## Generators
 - **Hydro Generator** - Generates energy from flowing water (Waterlog the generator)